baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 resource, which is `certificate`.
 And `my_certificate` is the name of the binding key that's going to be injected.

-## Mount a resource definition value into the binding Secret
+## Extract a resource definition value into the binding Secret

 When values required for binding to the backing service are available as attributes of its resources, it's possible to annotate these values (which will identify them as "binding metadata"), using an X-Descriptors with name.
 Here is an example:

 ```
 - path: data.connectionURL